 Installing traditional on-premises storage options requires huge capital investments in large storage devices, wires to connect them, and IT staff to install.
 This makes it a lot tedious.
 This substantially increases in the case of multiple sites.
 Whereas installing cloud servers is relatively easy with just using software to configure all cameras at once to the cloud server.
 Moreover maintaining hard storage devices requires robust IT infrastructure and a lot of time whereas no technical staff needs to manually check the cloud system.
 It is all taken care by remote health checks and updates provided by the cloud service provider directly and the user is notified about the same via SMS or E-mail.
 Due to negligible physical parts, there are fewer chances of storage failures and frequent repairs.
 If our cloud servers can’t connect to your camera, you’ll receive an alert that something could be wrong.

 Remote access is not a priority for traditional storage systems as they have hard drives and data can be directly accessed from it.
-Whereas cloud storage options are based on the internet.
+Whereas CCTV cloud storage options are based on the internet connectivity.
 Remote access is the only way of accessing the data no matter where it is retrieved.
 This gives users the convenience of checking the data from any place and he is not bound to be on the premises to manage things.
-Using the cloud for storage, gives users the freedom to make any device their monitor, be it a smartphone, tablet, smart TV or computer.
+Using the cloud for storage gives users the freedom to make any device with a digital interface their monitor, be it a smartphone, tablet, smart TV, or computer.

 Safe and secure storage